trabetti/envoy-hystrix-dashboard-demo/README.md

 This sandbox is based on:
 [envoy front proxy](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/front_proxy)
-With service_1 and service_2 replaced by the random response servers.
+with service_1 and service_2 replaced by the random response servers.

 ### Services configuration
 The service configuration can be viewed and changed through the environment variables in [Docker-compose.yml](https://github.com/trabetti/envoy-hystrix-dashboard-demo/blob/master/docker-compose.yml):